Potatoes

 Boknyeo’s face turned bright red and she turned to the foreman.

-The foreman went to the other side.
+“Let’s go.” said the foreman as he went to the other side.
 Boknyeo followed him with her head down.
+“Good for you, Bokne.”

 A shout was heard from behind.
 Boknyeo's bowed face grew even redder.
 From that day on, Boknyeo became one of those 'laborers who didn't do any work but received a lot of compensation.'